The Bass-Jiang group for automorphism-induced HNN-extensions: Introduction

-Related to the Bass--Jiang group of an HNN-extension $G=H\ast_{(K, K^{\prime}, \eta)}$ is the \emph{Pettet group} $\out^H(G)$.
-Informally, this is the maximal subgroup of $\out(G)$ which preserves the action of $G$ on the vertices of the Bass--Serre tree $\Gamma$; again, see Section~\ref{sec:definitions} for the formal definition.
-Note that

-M. Pettet gave conditions implying that the Bass--Jiang group is the full Pettet group \cite[Theorem 1]{pettet1999automorphism}.

-\p{The Bass--Jiang group versus \boldmath{$\out(G)$}} Our first main result, Theorem~\ref{thm:equality}, gives conditions implying that the Bass--Jiang group is the full outer automorphism group, mirroring the aforementioned result of Gilbert-Howie-Metaftsis-Raptis.
-We require two definitions: A subgroup $K$ of a group $H$ is \emph{conjugacy maximal} if there does not exist any $a\in H$ such that $K\lneq K^a$.
-A group $H$ has \emph{Serre's property FA} if every action of $H$ on any tree has a global fixed point.
-For $H$ finitely generated, Serre's property FA is equivalent to not mapping onto the infinite cyclic group and not splitting non-trivially as an HNN-extension or free product with amalgamation \cite{trees}.
+Our main result is Theorem \ref{thm:BWfinitelypresented}, which relates to a strong form of Question~\ref{q:BW} where the group $G_Q$ is taken to be finitely presented rather than finitely generated.
+Almost nothing is known in general about the outer automorphism groups of finitely presented, residually finite groups.
+A group $H$ has \emph{Serre's property FA} if every action of $H$ on any tree has a global fixed point; this is related to the property of not splitting non-trivially as a free product with amalgamation or HNN-extension \cite[Theorem 15]{trees}.